-At the time of residency, applicants must pay a Security Deposit.
+At the time of residency, applicants must pay a Security Deposit that is put into a separate account and earns appreciation at the current established rate.
 Upon signing the lease, the applicant is agreeing to abide by the rules of the lease as well as the Apartment House Rules and Regulations which are an attachment to the lease.
-Resident leases are for one year and them month to month.
+They also agree to the rules and regulations associated with receiving assistance from HUD.
+Tenant leases are for one year and then month to month.
+Four months prior to lease expiration, tenants will be notified of their obligation to recertify with the Occupancy Specialist.
+Failure to do so will result in the loss of subsidy causing the tenant to pay full market rate on the apartment.